Kitware/CMake/Help/prop_tgt/AUTOMOC.rst

   and adds these to the scan list.

+- The :prop_tgt:`AUTOMOC_INCLUDE_DIRECTORIES` target property may be set to explicitly tell ``moc`` what include directories to search.
+If not set, the default is to use the include directories from the target and its transitive closure of dependencies.

 At build time, CMake scans each unknown or modified header file from the list and searches for